Skip to main content

 Cloud Apps support updating scopes by modifying your manifest.json.
 Update the capabilities.erp.api.scopes array, then re-submit the updated manifest through the Partner Portal.

 Request minimal scopes.
 Only declare scopes your app actually uses.
-Separate read and write.
-If your app only needs to display data, request read scopes only.
-Add write scopes when your app genuinely modifies resources.
+Separate read, write, and print.
+If your app only displays data, request read only.
+Add write when your app modifies resources.
+Add print only when you need to print.
+Avoid system.all.
+Use granular scopes wherever possible.
 Use optional scopes for progressive features (OnPremise).
-If your app has optional features that need extra permissions, put those scopes in optionalApiScopes so the core app still works without them.
+If your app has optional features that need extra permissions, put those in optionalApiScopes so the core app still works without them.
 Document your scopes for merchants.
 In your App Store listing and support docs, explain why your app needs each scope.
 Transparency builds trust.
 Check scopes at runtime.
 Before making API calls that require specific permissions, verify your app has the necessary scope.
 Handle 403 Forbidden responses by showing clear messages.

 What’s Next